AudiusProject/audius-protocol/monitoring/README.md

 However, before writing out PromQL from scratch, it may be easier to find a panel similar to the new panel that will be created, then:

-* Click a panel title to open the panel menu
+* Click on the panel title to open the panel menu
 * Hover over `More...`
 * Click `Duplicate`